aiven/devportal/docs/tools/terraform/reference/cookbook/clickhouse-access-setup-recipe.rst

 This article shows by way of example how to set up user permissions for a Terraform project containing a managed ClickHouse® service.
 It details how to grant

-* Read-and-write access for users who needs to write to the database (writer role)
+* Read-and-write access for users who need to write to the database (writer role)
 * Read-only access for users who need to read from the database (analyst role).

 Prerequisites